harelba/q/doc/USAGE.markdown

                         strips leading whitespace off values, in order to provide out-of-the-box usability for simple use cases.
                         If you need to preserve whitespace, use this flag.
+    --disable-double-double-quoting
+                        Disable support for double double-quoting for escaping the double quote character.
+By default, you can use "" inside double quoted fields to escape double quotes.
+                        Mainly for backward compatibility.
+    --disable-escaped-double-quoting
+                        Disable support for escaped double-quoting for
+                        escaping the double quote character.
+By default, you can use \" inside double quoted fields to escape double quotes.
+Mainly for backward compatibility.
+    -w INPUT_QUOTING_MODE, --input-quoting-mode=INPUT_QUOTING_MODE
+                        Input quoting mode.
+Possible values are all, minimal and none.
+Note the slightly misleading parameter name, and see the matching -W parameter for output quoting.

   Output Options:
     -D OUTPUT_DELIMITER, --output-delimiter=OUTPUT_DELIMITER